 A new report released this week from George Washington University researchers estimates expansion under the federal health care law would provide Medicaid coverage to 634,000 low-income people, while another recent report said the ranks of the uninsured would fall by 365,000.

-Berger is strongly opposed to expansion, saying the federal government can’t be trusted to keep paying 90 percent of the cost, and that working people not already covered by Medicaid can get insurance through the health care exchange.
+Berger strongly opposes expansion, saying the federal government can’t be trusted to keep paying 90 percent of the cost, and that working people not already covered by Medicaid can get insurance through the health care exchange.
 This week’s floor debate on the budget indicates Moore and House Republicans are more willing to consider a form of expansion.

 While the new fiscal year begins Monday, state law directs that North Carolina government continue to operate at current-year spending levels without a new budget in place.
-That still means items like spending for teacher and state employee raises and to reduce the backlog of untested sexual assaults kits in police departments will be delayed, Berger said.
+That still means delays in items like spending for teacher and state employee raises and to reduce the backlog of untested sexual assaults kits in police departments, Berger said.